 Although it is the responsibility of college coaches and athletic programs to keep track of these recruiting rules and dates, it’s important to be familiar with the NCAA calendar so that families and athletes don’t fall behind in the process and take advantage of every opportunity that presents itself.
 Reference this section to learn how rules guide college coaches and how to best navigate the recruiting timeline.

-Top women’s college rowers are tall, strong, move well for their size and have impressive stamina.
+Top women’s college rowers are strong, move well for their size and have impressive stamina.
 And while college coaches may look for different levels of experience or may target different recruit heights and weights, 2k erg times are the most important part of a recruit’s resume.
 That’s because 2k erg times can be easily compared across regions, recruit sizes and experience levels.
 It is difficult for college coaches to gauge how good a recruit’s club or high school team is, what the quality of competition in a specific recruiting region is or how good a recruit’s technique is in smaller boats, but college coaches can dependably compare 2k erg times to see how much raw potential someone has.
 Additionally, 5k or 6k erg timeshare is not as important for college coaches because the championship racing season in spring is much more important than fall head races.

 Are there women’s rowing scholarships?
 Yes, women can find college rowing scholarships, but only at certain colleges and division levels.
 As an NCAA-governed sport, varsity women’s college rowing has regulations on the number of scholarships that schools can provide.
 For rowers thinking about competing in college, considering the number of available scholarships and their financial benefit is an important part of the recruiting and selection process.